Hitachi Magic Wand: Vibratex distribution

 In 2000, Hitachi came into conflict with Appliance Corporation of America, the American distributor of its products including the Magic Wand.
 It briefly ceased being sold in the United States.
-In June 2000, Hitachi reached a deal with the sex toy distribution company Vibratex to sell the device in the U.S. Vibratex has continued to sell the device in the U.S. through 2014.
+In June 2000, Hitachi reached a deal with the sex toy distribution company Vibratex to sell the device in the U.S. Updated Vibratex versions, such as the rechargeable battery HV-270, continued to be available in 2024.
 Urologist and sexual dysfunction specialist Jed Kaminetsky told The New York Observer in 2000 that the Magic Wand had a renowned reputation.
 He stated he recommended the device to female patients with difficulty achieving orgasm to use in masturbation.
-Kaminetsky observed that the Magic Wand provided an extremely successful mode of masturbation and was among the preeminent vibrators available.
+Kaminetsky observed that the Magic Wand provided an extremely successful mode of masturbation and was among the pre-eminent vibrators available.

 The concept of using a neck massager for other than its stated purpose was popularized in 2002 in an episode of the television series Sex and the City, "Critical Condition".
 The character Samantha Jones goes to Sharper Image to buy a vibrator, but the staff at the store tell her it is a neck massager.
 Shortly after the episode aired, the Magic Wand sold out of stores.
 Journalist Naomi Wolf wrote in The Sunday Times that while researching an article on the female-oriented sex toys catalogue Good Vibrations, she was informed that the Magic Wand had sold out from their stock because of its appearance on Sex and the City.
 The Rabbit vibrator had previously seen an increase in sales, after it was similarly popularized on the program in 1998.
 According to a contribution to Best Sex Writing 2013 by Andy Isaacson, these appearances of sex toys on Sex and the City revolutionized the way they were perceived culturally in the United States.
 The Times noted the Magic Wand was relatively new to the market in the United Kingdom, where it became available in 2004.
 The Magic Wand was number seven of the top ten hand-held massagers sold on Amazon.com.
 Faye Flam writing for Knight Ridder Newspapers reported in 2006 that the Magic Wand was exempt from anti-vibrator laws in Alabama, Georgia, and Texas because it did not appear to be a phallic object.
 In 2006 the device was among the top-selling masturbation aids in the market.

 The closing credits of director Tanya Wexler's 2011 film Hysteria featured the Magic Wand in a montage showing the evolution of the vibrator.
 In August 2012, American filmmaker Clayton Cubitt used the Magic Wand in a video-art exhibit titled Hysterical Literature.
 The film project featured women sitting on a chair narrating a piece of literature while being stimulated by the Magic Wand.
 Each video ends with the woman's orgasm.
 Writing for The McClatchy Company, Chuck Shepherd called it "Great Art!".